- Written by Dr.Mehmet Demircioglu

 Some patients notice reduced shedding, slightly improved hair caliber, and greater visual fullness in comparable photos.
 Other patients go through the same process, spend the same money, and see very little change.
 PRP should not be sold with strong promises.

 The financial side matters too.
-PRP is not usually a one-time treatment.
+PRP is not usually a single session treatment.
 If a patient needs repeated sessions and the response is weak, the frustration is understandable.
 The useful decision is whether PRP is the right treatment for this patient at this stage, within this budget, and with this expectation.

 PRP may help some patients, but it is not predictable enough to be presented as a guaranteed investment.